VictorLira-DEV/Snake-game-master/README.md

 - how to download this project
 ##  About

-the intention in this project was to recreate the classic snake game, and we tried to make it as simple as possible. delevoped by "**web dev simplified**" replied by **Victor lira dev**. in order to put into practice my javascript skills
+the intention in this project was to recreate the classic snake game, and we tried to make it as simple as possible. delevoped by "**web dev simplified**" replicates by **Victor lira dev**. in order to put into practice my javascript skills

 ---